New Silk Roads - Tekla Aslanishvili and Orit Halpern - Scenes from a Reclamation

 Experiment (Utopia?)

 This “reclaimed” future is not inevitable.
-Isolated amongst scrubs and swamps, three vertically displaced glass volumes of another futuristic construction float at the heart of the now-abandoned Lazika.
-The building, commissioned to the Georgian firm Architects of Invention in 2012, was meant to serve as a municipality for the emerging city.
-Yet, the ADC positioned itself as a demand-driven organization which avoided mistakes, answered to clear measures and quantitative indicators, and never spent money on beautiful or non-functional architectures.
-Thus, the fate of the municipality building, which ADC once considered using for its logistic activities, had become dubious.
+Isolated among scrub and swamps, three vertically displaced glass volumes of another futuristic construction float at the heart of the now-abandoned Lazika.
+The building, designed by the Georgian firm Architects of Invention in 2012, was meant to serve as a landmark for the emerging city.
+The ADC positioned it as a demand-driven organization that avoided mistakes, answered with clear measures and quantitative indicators, and never spent money on beautiful or non-functional architectures.
+Thus, the fate of the municipal building, which ADC once considered using for its logistic activities, has become tenuous.
 After a closer examination of the building, together with SSA Marine, the costs needed to maintain it were deemed too high to justify its upkeep.
 “If numbers do not adapt, they simply do not adapt.
 I’m not saying yes or no, what I’m saying is: it’s a question mark, quite big fat question mark,” explained the ADC’s Deputy CEO of Construction Management, Giorgi Mirtskhulava.37

 Niko Japaridze, architect of the project, understands how “the rush to produce a new architecture has collided with disorganization, lack of regulation, and crumbling infrastructure.”
-Yet, he contends that “technology may tempt the market away from its predilection for cheap concrete [and bad construction].”
+Yet, he contends that “technology may tempt the market away from its predilection for cheap concrete” and bad construction.
 For Japaridze, using technology in a situated manner might transform the future.
 The building’s curved shapes and open and flowing atriums were intended to not only reflect but enact citizen-to-government communication.
-The building was inspired by figures such as Yona Friedman, whose “floating city” project also envisioned a democratic urbanism, as well as artists from the Russian revolution such as Kazimir Malevich, who sought to liberate art for the masses.38
+The building was inspired by figures such as Yona Friedman, whose “floating city” also envisioned a democratic urbanism, as well as artists from the Russian revolutionary era, such as Kazimir Malevich, who sought to liberate art for the masses.38

-Whether these reclamations of past architectural inspirations are truly “vernacular” or “democratic,” or whether the building is even successful in achieving these things is beside the point.
+Whether this reclamation of past architectural inspirations is truly “vernacular” or “democratic,” or whether the building is even successful in achieving these things, is beside the point.
 As the architect told us, pre-planned cities are disasters, and all buildings are experiments, not all of which succeed.
-The failed experiment is thus a faint messianic possibility within the logic of reclamation infrastructures that otherwise lays claim to mythic pasts and consumes the future through its own technologies of derivation and digging.
-New logistical infrastructures built through computation, finance, and empire map onto the past, and thus offer opportunities think through different forms and temporalities.
+The failed experiment is thus a faint messianic possibility within the logic of a reclamation infrastructure that lays claim to mythic pasts and consumes the future through its own technologies of derivation and digging.
+New logistical infrastructures built through computation, finance, and empire map onto the past, and thus offer opportunities to think through different forms and temporalities.
 In the layering of these times and strata—geological, geographic, and historical—alternative landscapes might be envisioned.39

-The leftover and decaying structures littering Anaklia’s shore recalls Walter Benjamin’s observation in the Arcades Project that every generation imagines the next, and from the detritus of that imagining we might excavate both a history of the present and awaken to consciousness of our current condition.40 If there is a dream that Anaklia might awaken us from, it would be that of a future governed by increased consumption delivered through a seamless logistical integration of the planet; a world where the terminal limits of resources, energy, temperature, money, and life are overcome through speed, smooth parametric design, and logistical integration.
+The leftover and decaying structures littering Anaklia’s shore recall Walter Benjamin’s observation in the Arcades Project that every generation imagines the next, and from the detritus of that imaginary we might both excavate a history of the present and awaken to consciousness from our current condition.40 If there is a dream that Anaklia might awaken us from, it would be that of a future governed by increased consumption delivered through a seamless logistical integration of the planet; a world where the terminal limits of resources, energy, temperature, money, and life are overcome through speed, smooth parametric design, and logistical integration.
 A future justified through the reclamation of a mythic past.

 Notes